Narrowing the education data gap

 Narrowing the data gap can support the ASEAN region to better track and monitor progress, and address gender inequities for girls, women and marginalised groups.

-Partners must work together to:
+Partners can continue working together to:

 ASEAN-UK SAGE thematic pillar studies